-The optimal solutions for the problem instances in Sections \ref{sec:vary_num_targets} to \ref{sec:ramt_tsp_vary_vmax} are unknown, since there are no optimal solvers for the close-enough, variable-speed Dubins, and robot arm MT-TSPs.
-To evaluate how close IRG-PGLNS and PCG come to the optimum, in Section \ref{sec:mt_tsp_eval_optimality}, we generate a set of instances for what we call the \emph{linear MT-TSP}, i.e. the MT-TSP from Fig. \ref{fig:intro_fig} (a), but targets move along straight-line paths with constant velocity.
-Optimal solutions for the linear MT-TSP can be found using \cite{philip2024mixedinteger}.
-In Section \ref{sec:mt_tsp_eval_optimality}, we show that IRG-PGLNS and PCG converge closely to the optimum on instances where we can find the optimum, and that they scale better to larger numbers of targets than the optimal solver.
-Finally, in Section \ref{sec:mt_tsp_eval_init_tour_gen}, we evaluate the IRG framework's method of solving the GTSP on its first set of sample points, showing that IRG's method finds feasible solutions more quickly than existing GTSP algorithms.
+The optimal solutions for the problem instances in Sections \ref{sec:vary_num_targets} to \ref{sec:ramt_tsp_vary_vmax} are unknown, since there are no optimal solvers for the Close-Enough, Variable-Speed Dubins, and Robot Arm MT-TSPs.
+To evaluate how close IRG-PGLNS and PCG come to the optimum, in Section \ref{sec:mt_tsp_eval_optimality}, we generated a set of instances for what we call the \emph{Linear MT-TSP}, i.e. the MT-TSP from Fig. \ref{fig:intro_fig} (a), but targets move with constant velocity.
+Optimal solutions for the Linear MT-TSP can be found using \cite{philip2024mixedinteger}.
+In Section \ref{sec:mt_tsp_eval_optimality}, we show that IRG-PGLNS and PCG converge closely to the optimum on instances where we can find the optimum, and that they converge faster than \cite{philip2024mixedinteger} for larger numbers of targets.
+Finally, in Section \ref{sec:mt_tsp_eval_init_tour_gen}, we evaluate IRG's method of solving the GTSP on its first set of sample points, showing that our method finds feasible solutions more quickly than existing GTSP algorithms.

-Each planner was given a 30 s time budget per instance for the close-enough MT-TSP and a 1 minute time budget per problem instance in the variable-speed Dubins and robot arm MT-TSPs.
-We used a shorter time budget for the close-enough MT-TSP because sampling and edge cost computations are relatively inexpensive, and all planners tend to converge more quickly than in the other two variants.
-When constructing the sample point graph, IRG-PGLNS and IRG-GLNS invoked \TrajExists for different node pairs in parallel using 10 threads.
-Additionally, for the robot arm MT-TSP, to mitigate the computational expense of inverse kinematics during sampling, IRG-GLNS and IRG-PGLNS generated points for different targets in parallel using 10 processes, i.e. they parallelized the loop on Line \ref{algline:irg_sampling_loop} of Alg. \ref{alg:IRG_PGLNS}.
-PCG and PDG, on the other hand, iterated over targets serially, since they already sample several different sets of points for each target in parallel.
-When generating an initial tour using Alg. \ref{alg:InitialTourGen}, we parallelize the edge cost computations when constructing the sample point graph for all MT-TSP variants, parallelize the sampling for the robot arm MT-TSP, and generate successors for search nodes in parallel during the DFS.
+Each planner was given a 30 s time budget per instance for the Close-Enough MT-TSP and a 1 minute time budget per instance in the Variable-Speed Dubins and Robot Arm MT-TSPs.
+We used a shorter budget for the Close-Enough MT-TSP because sampling and edge cost computations are relatively inexpensive, and all planners tend to converge more quickly than in the other variants.
+When constructing $\mathcal{G}$, IRG-PGLNS and IRG-GLNS invoked \TrajExists for different node pairs in parallel using 10 threads.
+Also, for the Robot Arm MT-TSP, to mitigate the computational expense of IK during sampling, IRG-GLNS and IRG-PGLNS parallelized the loop on Line \ref{algline:irg_sampling_loop} of Alg. \ref{alg:IRG_PGLNS}.
+PCG and PDG, on the other hand, performed this loop serially, since they already sample several sets of points for each target in parallel.
+When generating an initial tour with Alg. \ref{alg:InitialTourGen}, we parallelized edge cost computations in $\mathcal{G}$ for all MT-TSP variants, parallelized sampling for the Robot Arm MT-TSP, and generated search nodes' successors in parallel during the DFS.